Blueprint development guidelines

 Reading

-Additionally, Hathor engine is also not capable of listing and informing the contract which tokens it has a non-zero balance of.
+Note that Hathor engine is not capable of listing and informing the contract which tokens it has a non-zero balance of.
 Therefore, the contract needs to know in advance which token it wants to check the balance of.
 That is, it cannot discover at runtime which tokens are present in its multi-token balance.
 As a result, you should define attributes to store which tokens the contract can receive deposits from, and among those, which ones it has already received.

 Updating